yukkisensei/discord-bot-doro/README.md

 - Optimized message handling
 - Automatic memory management

-## 🆕 What's New in V3.9
+## 🆕 What's New in V4.1

-- 🐛 **Dependency Fixed** - Fixed SoundCloud plugin compatibility issues
+- 🔕 **Mention Guard** - The bot now ignores messages containing `@everyone` or `@here`, and every outgoing message (including `!say`) is sanitized so it never relays mass pings.
+- 🎧 **Music Bootstrap Fix** - DisTube now initializes with the live Discord client so music commands work immediately on any host that supports voice (local PC, VPS, etc.).
-- ⚡ **GitHub Actions Only** - Bot now runs exclusively on GitHub Actions for better stability
+- ⚙️ **GitHub Actions Runner** - Added `.github/workflows/bot.yml` to lint on each push and optionally launch the bot from Actions with repository secrets.
-- 🔧 **Performance Optimization** - Further reduced latency and improved response times
+- 🚀 **Latency Tune-Ups** - Leaner message parsing plus a new `npm run lint` syntax sweep keep response and API latency as low as possible.

-## Previous Updates (V3.8)
+## Previous Updates (V4.1)

 - 🎵 **Full Music System** - Complete YouTube playback with queue, skip, pause, resume
 - ⚡ **Latency Fixed** - Restored optimal settings, back to 20-50ms API latency